Safeguarding and promoting the welfare of children is everyone’s responsibility.

 - Let’s Talk About It provides advice for parents and carers to keep children safe from online radicalisation.

 - London Grid for Learning provides support for parents and carers to keep their children safe online, including tips to keep primary aged children safe online.

-- Stopitnow resources from The Lucy Faithfull Foundation can be used by parents and carers who are concerned about someone’s behaviour, including children who may be displaying concerning sexual behaviour (not just online).
+- Stopitnow resource from The Lucy Faithfull Foundation can be used by parents and carers who are concerned about someone’s behaviour, including children who may be displaying concerning sexual behaviour (not just about online).

 - National Crime Agency/CEOP Thinkuknow provides support for parents and carers to keep their children safe online.